Vertical Communications

-Vertical Communications, Inc. is a corporation that specializes in cloud and premises-based private branch exchanges, i.e., business telephone systems.
+Vertical Communications, Inc. is a corporation that specialized in premises-based private branch exchanges, i.e., business telephone systems.
 Vertical Communications changed its name on January 1, 2005 from Artisoft, Inc. after acquiring Vertical Networks in September 2004.
 In September 2005, Vertical Communications acquired Comdial.
 On December 1, 2006, Vodavi Technology was acquired by Vertical Communications.

-Products

-Vertical offers new telecommunications products, as well as products from legacy product lines including:

-As of 2018/2019, some of these are sold as refurbished units by equipment brokers.
+As of 2018/2019, limited products could be purchased of refurbished units from equipment brokers.

 Partner programs

 Vertical sells almost exclusively through a value-added reseller (VAR) channel.

-Partners must meet certain minimum requirements to become a VAR, including purchasing a demo system and qualifying technical personnel by having them attend online training.
+History

 Artisoft

 Tucson, Arizona-based Artisoft was the first company to offer peer-to-peer networking.
 The name of its network operating system was LANtastic.

 In 1996 the company acquired Stylus Innovation for $12.8 million.
 Stylus Innovation, noted for its Barcode-based remote shopping product, was founded in 1991 by Krisztina 'Z' Holly, Mike Cassidy and John Barrus.

 Stylus Innovation came to public attention by winning the Grand-Prize in the 1991 MIT $100K Entrepreneurship Competition.